 There is a great deal of confusion, regarding the terms: phytosterols, phytosterol complex, beta sitosterol and beta sitosterol complex.
 Much of this confusion is propagated by some of new prostate formula companies, who misuse these terms in order to misrepresent their formulas as being "stronger".

 In order to intelligently compare "apples to apples", it is important to clarify these terms.
 To set the record straight . . .
-Phytosterols (also known as plant sterols) are a group of steroid alcohols, which occur naturally in plants.
+Phytosterols are a group of naturally occuring plant sterols (alcohols) found in many plants.
 Included in this group are the sterols: Beta Sitosterol, Campesterol, Stigmasterol, Brasicasterol; as well as the stanols: Campestanol and Stigmastanol.
-Of all the components in this phytosterol mix, Beta sitosterol is the most important one for supporting prostate health.
+Of all the components in this phytosterol mix, Beta sitosterol is the most important one for supporting prostate health..

 It is important to understand that beta sitosterol does not exist as an isolated raw material.
 Technically speaking the extracted form is always a phytosterol mix (aka a phytosterol complex), of which beta sitosterol is just one component.
 Sometimes this phytosterol mix is referred to as a beta sitosterol complex, but to describe it as beta sitosterol, is technically inaccurate and somewhat confusing, yet so commonly done in the natural health industry, that even we (with this explanation) use the terms interchangeably on our website.